IMDelewer/discord-presence/README.md

 # discord-presence
-This is a simple custom discord-prense
+## This is a simple custom discord-prense
+## How to start?
+1. update text in settings.ini
+2. open prensence.exe